 - Chemical and petroleum hydrocarbons will be stored in appropriate containers and in specifically designated areas to reduce potential for leaks.
-Where applicable, secondary containment of chemicals or petroleum hydrocarbons will be employed; - Proper labeling of chemical storage containers will be completed and appropriate MSDS will be maintained onsite; - Any spills or leaks that occur will be reported to the appropriate regulatory authorities, if applicable, as soon as possible; - Remedial action, or engineered controls, for any spills or leaks that occur will be completed; - All personnel handling fuels and chemicals will be trained in WHMIS to be qualified to handle the materials in accordance with the manufacturer's instructions and applicable regulations; and, - Work entailing use of toxic or hazardous materials, chemicals and/or explosives, or otherwise creating hazard to life, safety of health, will be conducted in accordance with National Fire Code of Canada to minimize the potential for spills or fires.
+Where applicable, secondary containment of chemicals or petroleum hydrocarbons will be employed; - Proper labeling of chemical storage containers will be completed and appropriate MSDS will be maintained onsite; - Any spills or leaks that occur will be reported to the appropriate regulatory authorities, if applicable, as soon as possible; - Remedial action, or engineered controls, for any spills or leaks that occur will be completed; - The EMP will include an emergency response plan to provide guidance on incidents related to process system failures; - All personnel handling fuels and chemicals will be trained in WHMIS to be qualified to handle the materials in accordance with the manufacturer's instructions and applicable regulations; and, - Work entailing use of toxic or hazardous materials, chemicals and/or explosives, or otherwise creating hazard to life, safety of health, will be conducted in accordance with National Fire Code of Canada to minimize the potential for spills or fires.

-With these mitigation measures in place, the potential environmental residual effects of the accidents, malfunctions and unplanned events during all phases of the project are decreased from moderate (pre-mitigation) to negligible.
+With these mitigation measures in place the potential environmental residual effects of the accidents, malfunctions and unplanned events during all phases of the project are decreased from moderate (pre-mitigation) to negligible.